Henricus & Beyond

 19th Century- 1850 -1860 Cox’s Plantation & Dutch Gap

-By the 1850’s the area around the former Henrico Courthouse and community was extremely rural and often inhabited by very wealthy planters and slave communities.
+By the 1850’s the area around the former Henrico Courthouse and community was extremely rural and often inhabited by very wealthy planters and enslaved communities.
 The leading families were the Cox’s, Aiken’s, and Howlett’s.
 On the immediate north side of the bend and narrow neck of the James River was the vast environs of the Henry Cox Plantation, who had his largest business in agriculture, but also a saw mill and commercial ventures.
 By 1860 Cox owned approximately 100 enslaved people who worked his various businesses.
 According to an 1850’s newspaper a boat race to Richmond between an English captain and Dutch skipper resulted in the Dutch skipper getting help to get his small boat over the narrow neck at Cox’s, and back into the river ahead of the Englishmen, winning the race.

 19th Century- 1864-1865 The Civil War and Dutch Gap Canal